 General and Administrative.
 General and administrative expenses consist primarily of personnel and related expenses for executive, legal, finance, information technology and human resources functions, including salaries, benefits, incentive compensation and stock-based compensation, in addition to the costs associated with professional fees, insurance premiums, other corporate expenses and allocated overhead.
-In future periods we expect general and administrative expenses to increase in absolute dollars as we continue to incur additional personnel and professional services costs in order to meet the compliance requirements of operating as a public company, including those costs incurred in connection with Section 404 of the Sarbanes-Oxley Act.
+In future periods we expect general and administrative expenses to increase in absolute dollars as we continue to incur additional personnel and professional services costs in order to support the growth of our business.
 Over the long term, we believe that general and administrative expenses as a percentage of revenue will decrease.

 Merger-related.
-Merger-related costs consisted of transaction expenses and related charges incurred as part of the Zencoder and Unicom Media acquisitions as well as costs associated with the retention of key employees of Zencoder.
-Approximately \$2.7 million is required to be paid to retain certain key employees from the Zencoder acquisition over a two-year period from the date of acquisition of Zencoder as services are performed.
+Merger-related costs consisted of transaction expenses incurred as part of the Unicorn acquisition as well as costs associated with the retention of key employees of Unicorn and Zencoder.
+Approximately \$1.6 million is required to be paid to retain certain key employees from the Unicorn acquisition.
+The period in which these services are to be performed varies by employee.
+Additionally, approximately \$2.5 million was required to be paid to retain certain key employees from the Zencoder acquisition over a two-year period from the date of acquisition of Zencoder as services were performed.
 Given that the retention amount is related to a future service requirement, the related expense is being recorded as merger-related compensation expense in the consolidated statement of operations over the expected service period.